AllanDoensen/LCC/README.md

 Defect Reports
 --------------

-Defects should be emailed to llc_defects@doensen.com
+Defects should be emailed to defects@bitcoinlcc.info

 Current Progress
 ----------------

+<<< 13-Mar-2017
+	Updated the name of the application and default directories.
+Name is now 'Bitcoin LCC' or 'bitcoinlcc' etc.

 <<< 12-Mar-2017
 	Move the default linux path for the blockchain from ".bitcoin" to ".lcc_bitcoin".
 Ditto for other OS.

 <<< 11-Mar-2017
 	Added minor notes and GUI changes to indicate that this is not a bitcoin core blockchain.
 Started work on making this code 'alt-coin' like.

 <<< 11-Mar-2017
 	Removed block reward.
 When a block is created no block reward is given, the LCC relies on fees in bitcoin only.
 It does not generate it's own native token.

 <<< 10-Mar-2017
-	First release
+	First release.